A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: introduction

 There is a consensus in the world-wide particle-physics community~\cite{CERN_Strategy_2020, Snowmass_2021} that the next energy-frontier particle collider should be an electron--positron ``Higgs factory", which would greatly extend our understanding of the most mysterious, and newest, of the elementary particles that make up what is known as the Standard Model of particle physics.
 Such a Higgs factory would produce copious amounts of Higgs bosons via the reaction

-which requires an energy in excess of 216~GeV.
+which requires a center-of-mass (c.m.) energy in excess of 216~GeV.
 Although the LHC both discovered the Higgs boson and has made impressive determinations of many of its properties, which will also improve with future LHC running, it is widely accepted that an electron--positron Higgs factory, with its exceptionally clean experimental conditions, will greatly extend our knowledge beyond what even the full running envisaged for the High-Luminosity LHC can achieve~\cite{Snowmass_Higgs_Physics}.

 There is however no consensus on the best technology for such a Higgs factory.
-The relatively mature proposals, the International Linear Collider (ILC)~\cite{ILC_TDR_2013}, using superconducting niobium radio-frequency (RF) cavity structures and the Compact Linear Collider (CLIC)~\cite{CLIC_CDR_2012}, using normal-conducting copper accelerating structures, are expensive.
-Circular colliders use mature technology but have to be very large to give reasonable synchrotron-radiation losses, so that the Chinese Electron--Positron Collider (CEPC)~\cite{CEPC_CDR} is similar in capital construction cost to the linear colliders, while the Future Circular Collider (FCC--ee)~\cite{FCCee} is significantly more expensive.
+In brief, the relatively mature proposals, the International Linear Collider (ILC)~\cite{ILC_TDR_2013}, using superconducting niobium radio-frequency (RF) cavity structures and the Compact Linear Collider (CLIC)~\cite{CLIC_CDR_2012}, using normal-conducting copper accelerating structures, are expensive.
+Circular colliders use mature technology but have to be very large to give reasonable synchrotron-radiation losses, so that the Circular Electron--Positron Collider (CEPC)~\cite{CEPC_CDR} is similar in capital construction cost to the linear colliders, while the Future Circular Collider (FCC--ee)~\cite{FCCee} is significantly more expensive.
 A technology that could promise a Higgs factory at a greatly reduced cost would therefore be truly disruptive.

 In recent years, the field of plasma-wakefield accelerators (PWFA) \cite{Veksler_HEACC_1956,Tajima_PRL_1979,Chen_PRL_1985,Ruth_PA_1985} has seen enormous advances.
 The demonstration of stable operation for many hours \cite{MaierPRX2020} and that MHz repetition rates are in principle allowed by basic plasma properties \cite{DArcyNature2022} open up the possibility of user-oriented devices coming into operation within the next decade, e.g. a plasma-driven free-electron laser \cite{Wang_Nature_2021,Pompili_Nature_2022} or a plasma injector to a storage ring \cite{Antipov_PRAB_2021}.